 Golf: Lowry weathers storm to win British Open and first major

-PORTRUSH: Ireland's Shane Lowry withstood howling wind and rain to win his first major at the British Open by six shots from Tommy Fleetwood on Sunday (Jul 21).
+PORTRUSH: Ireland's Shane Lowry withstood howling wind and rain to win his first major at the British Open by six shots from Tommy Fleetwood on Sunday (Jul 21), describing the achievement as "an out-of-body experience".

 In desperately difficult conditions, Lowry's one-over par final round was still more than enough as he finished on 15-under for the tournament to claim the Claret Jug.